Frequently Asked Questions

 If you need to remove the charging cable before charging is complete, you can use the stop button on the charging station to end the session.
 The charging station will automatically stop charging and release the cable from your vehicle.
 You will be billed for the time that the charging station was in use, so it’s important to make sure you have enough time to complete your charging session before you start.

-If the power goes out while charging your EV, the charging process will be interrupted, and the charging station will stop providing power to your vehicle.
-However, the charging station will automatically resume the charging process when the power is restored.
+If a power failure occurs while charging your EV, the charging process will stop and the charging station will stop providing power to your EV.
+The charging station will not resume the charging process after power is restored without further authorization.

 All vehicles have a specific charging curve that limits their ability to receive power.
 This curve is further influenced by factors such as ambient and battery temperature.
 Therefore, it is expected that your charging speed will decrease significantly after reaching approximately 75% charge, on average.
 This feature is implemented by vehicle manufacturers to protect the battery and ensure its longevity.